wtallis/t244mods/README.md

 SmeltingMod
 -----------

-Illustrates how to add new smelting recipes, by adding several to recycle iron from various blocks and items that are crafted from iron.
+Illustrates how to add new smelting recipes, by adding several to recycle iron from various blocks and items that are crafted from iron. (requires NewItemMod)

 CraftingMod
 -----------